+(a) Definition.

-- (a) Definition.
-Commercially available off-the-shelf (COTS) item, as used in this clause- - (1) Means any item of supply (including construction material) that is- - (i) A commercial item (as defined in paragraph (1) of the definition in FAR 2.101); - (ii) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined in 46 U.S.C.
-40102(4), such as agricultural products and petroleum products. - (b) The Government suspends or debars Contractors to protect the Government's interests.
-Other than a subcontract for a commercially available off-the-shelf item, the Contractor shall not enter into any subcontract, in excess of \$35,000 with a Contractor that is debarred, suspended, or proposed for debarment by any executive agency unless there is a compelling reason to do so. - (c) The Contractor shall require each proposed subcontractor whose subcontract will exceed \$35,000, other than a subcontractor providing a commercially available off-the-shelf item, to disclose to the Contractor, in writing, whether as of the time of award of the subcontract, the subcontractor, or its principals, is or is not debarred, suspended, or proposed for debarment by the Federal Government.
+Commercially available off-the-shelf (COTS) item, as used in this clause-

+(1) Means any item of supply (including construction material) that is-

+(i) A commercial item (as defined in paragraph (1) of the definition in Federal Acquisition Regulation (FAR) 2.101);

+(ii) Sold in substantial quantities in the commercial marketplace; and

+(iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and

+(2) Does not include bulk cargo, as defined in 46 U.S.C.
+40102(4), such as agricultural products and petroleum products.

+(b) The Government suspends or debars Contractors to protect the Government's interests.
+Other than a subcontract for a commercially available off-the-shelf item, the Contractor shall not enter into any subcontract, in excess of the threshold specified in FAR 9.405-2(b) on the date of subcontract award, with a Contractor that is debarred, suspended, or proposed for debarment by any executive agency unless there is a compelling reason to do so.

+(c) The Contractor shall require each proposed subcontractor whose subcontract will exceed the threshold specified in FAR 9.405-2(b) on the date of subcontract award, other than a subcontractor providing a commercially available off-the-shelf item, to disclose to the Contractor, in writing, whether as of the time of award of the subcontract, the subcontractor, or its principals, is or is not debarred, suspended, or proposed for debarment by the Federal Government.

-- (d) A corporate officer or a designee of the Contractor shall notify the Contracting Officer, in writing, before entering into a subcontract with a party (other than a subcontractor providing a commercially available off-the-shelf item) that is debarred, suspended, or proposed for debarment (see FAR 9.404 for information on the System for Award Management (SAM) Exclusions).
-The notice must include the following: - (1) The name of the subcontractor. - (2) The Contractor's knowledge of the reasons for the subcontractor being listed with an exclusion in SAM. - (3) The compelling reason(s) for doing business with the subcontractor notwithstanding its being listed with an exclusion in SAM. - (4) The systems and procedures the Contractor has established to ensure that it is fully protecting the Government's interests when dealing with such subcontractor in view of the specific basis for the party's debarment, suspension, or proposed debarment. - (e) Subcontracts.
-Unless this is a contract for the acquisition of commercial items, the Contractor shall include the requirements of this clause, including this paragraph (e) (appropriately modified for the identification of the parties), in each subcontract that- - (1) Exceeds \$35,000 in value; and - (2) Is not a subcontract for commercially available off-the-shelf items.
+(d) A corporate officer or a designee of the Contractor shall notify the Contracting Officer, in writing, before entering into a subcontract with a party (other than a subcontractor providing a commercially available off-the-shelf item) that is debarred, suspended, or proposed for debarment (see FAR 9.404 for information on the System for Award Management (SAM) Exclusions).
+The notice must include the following:

+(1) The name of the subcontractor.

+(2) The Contractor's knowledge of the reasons for the subcontractor being listed with an exclusion in SAM.

+(3) The compelling reason(s) for doing business with the subcontractor notwithstanding its being listed with an exclusion in SAM.

+(4) The systems and procedures the Contractor has established to ensure that it is fully protecting the Government's interests when dealing with such subcontractor in view of the specific basis for the party's debarment, suspension, or proposed debarment.

+(e) Subcontracts.
+Unless this is a contract for the acquisition of commercial items, the Contractor shall include the requirements of this clause, including this paragraph (e) (appropriately modified for the identification of the parties), in each subcontract that-

+(1) Exceeds the threshold specified in FAR 9.405-2(b) on the date of subcontract award; and

+(2) Is not a subcontract for commercially available off-the-shelf items.

-CLAUSE I.12A - FAR 52.209-9 UPDATES OF PUBLICLY AVAILABLE INFORMATION REGARDING RESPONSIBILITY MATTERS (JUL 2013)
+CLAUSE I.12A - FAR 52.209-9 UPDATES OF PUBLICLY AVAILABLE INFORMATION REGARDING RESPONSIBILITY MATTERS (OCT 2018)